emvalencaf/ai-data-assistant/README.md

 3. Creation of an intelligent Data Assistant from a connection to the created database.

 The `AI Data Assistant` was developed using the [LangChain](https://python.langchain.com/docs/get_started/introduction) framework and the `Claude` LLM (Large Language Model) from [Anthropic](https://www.anthropic.com/news/introducing-claude) available on [AWS Bedrock](https://aws.amazon.com/pt/bedrock/?gclid=CjwKCAjw48-vBhBbEiwAzqrZVOqyWfTR8CxM6lHYtXWp8vFrG4lsCSRcKPuz8X0WcZjqPpXhyaGotBoCYcwQAvD_BwE&trk=82b1c10f-8aa4-4e6c-ab52-c75550a4a31e&sc_channel=ps&ef_id=CjwKCAjw48-vBhBbEiwAzqrZVOqyWfTR8CxM6lHYtXWp8vFrG4lsCSRcKPuz8X0WcZjqPpXhyaGotBoCYcwQAvD_BwE:G:s&s_kwcid=AL!4422!3!692006001529!e!!g!!aws%20bedrock!21054971723!164977098371) platform.

+#### Project Adaptations
+The data engineering process applied in the project was considerably simplified since the main focus was on working with the AI Data Assistant.
+However, it would be possible to add more stages to the Data Pipeline to meet the project's needs in cases where: (i) data from various sources (local, API, and other databases in AWS) are to be worked on, (ii) the AI Data Assistant database needs to adhere to a specific business rule, or (iii) unstructured or semi-structured data is involved.

+For the aforementioned cases, for example, an AWS Lambda function could be created for data ingestion from an API, and AWS Glue jobs could be created to transform unstructured and semi-structured data into structured data, and then modeled according to the logical model that meets the business rules of the database.

 ### Project Architecture